2016 Events Archive

 Ferragamo USA Inc

-Aside from his responsibilities at Ferragamo USA, in 2003 Massimo purchased the property Castiglion del Bosco.
-“CdB” is one of the 7 wineries who founded the Brunello di Montalcino denomination, and has been producing wine from the early 1900’s.
-Massimo, together with his wife Chiara, developed Castiglion del Bosco into a 5 star plus luxury resort currently managed by the Rosewood Hotel Group.
+Aside from his responsibilities at Ferragamo USA, in 2003 Massimo purchased the property, Castiglion del Bosco.
+“CdB” is one of the 7 wineries that founded the Brunello di Montalcino denomination, and has been producing wine since the early 1900s.
+Massimo, together with his wife Chiara, developed Castiglion del Bosco into a 5-star plus luxury resort currently managed by the Rosewood Hotel Group.
 The resort is comprised of a hotel, 20 private villas, a Winery, and the only private Golf Club in Italy.

-Mr. Ferragamo is the youngest of the 6 children of Salvatore and Wanda Ferragamo.
-He has been married to Chiara Miari Fulcis since 1993, and they have two sons, Giacomo, 18 and Federico, 16.
+Mr. Ferragamo is the youngest of 6 children of Salvatore and Wanda Ferragamo.
+He has been married to Chiara Miari Fulcis since 1993, and they have two sons, Giacomo, 18, and Federico, 16.